 Modern energy services are crucial to human well-being and to a country’s economic development.
 Access to modern energy is essential for the provision of clean water, sanitation and healthcare and for the provision of reliable and efficient lighting, heating, cooking, mechanical power, transport and telecommunications services.
-It is an alarming fact that today billions of people lack access to the most basic energy services: as World Energy Outlook 2013 shows nearly 1.3 billion people are without access to electricity and more than 2.6 billion people rely on the traditional use of biomass for cooking, which causes harmful indoor air pollution.
+It is an alarming fact that today billions of people lack access to the most basic energy services: as World Energy Outlook 2014 shows nearly 1.3 billion people are without access to electricity and 2.7 billion people rely on the traditional use of biomass for cooking, which causes harmful indoor air pollution.
 These people are mainly in either developing Asia or sub-Saharan Africa, and in rural areas.
 Our energy access database provides information at the country level.